agilebits/sm/README.md

 # decrypt the file and write the output to a file
 cat app-config.sm | sm decrypt --out app-config.yml

+# decrypting all files you have specified in your .sm/manifest
+sm decrypt-all
 ```

 ## Use jq to validate JSON files